-The first report of a micro-comb based differentiator [109] demonstrated integral 1st, 2nd, and 3rd order intensity differentiators with a 200GHz FSR Kerr micro-comb with 8, 6, and 6 taps, respectively, with a dynamic range, determined by the EDFA, of ~30 dB.
+Recently, [109] the first use of a micro-comb to achieve RF differentiation was reported, demonstrating integral $1^{st}$ , $2^{nd}$ , and $3^{rd}$ order intensity differentiators.
+That demonstration was achieved with a 200GHz FSR Kerr micro-comb using 8, 6, and 6 taps, respectively.
+It achieved a dynamic range, determined by the EDFA, of ~30 dB.
 More taps are needed when the differentiation order increases, and for a fixed number of taps, increasing the order of differentiation also increases the required power dynamic range.
-In order to get better performance with a limited number of taps, the operation bandwidth of the integral differentiators was decreased to half of the Nyquist frequency.
+In order to obtain better performance for a given number of taps, the operation bandwidth of the integral differentiators was decreased to half of the Nyquist frequency.
 To implement the temporal differentiator in Eq.
 (5), tap coefficients in Eq.
 (6) were calculated based on the Remez algorithm [188].
-The calculated tap coefficients for 1st, 2nd, and 3rd order differentiation are listed in Table I of [109].
-Since the 200GHz Kerr comb was not flat, real-time feedback control was used to increase the accuracy of the comb shaping.
-The corresponding amplitude and phase responses of the 1st, 2nd, and 3rd orders differentiators as a function of the number of taps are plotted in Figs. 10 (a)-(c).
-When the number of taps is increased, it is clear that the discrepancies between the amplitude responses of the transversal filters and the ideal differentiators are improved for all the three orders, whereas the phase response of the transversal filters is identical to that of the ideal differentiators are improved for all the three orders, whereas the phase response of the transversal filters is identical to that of the ideal differentiators are improved for all the three orders, whereas the phase response of the transversal filters is identical to that of the ideal differentiators regardless of the number of taps.
+The calculated tap coefficients for $1^{st}$ , $2^{nd}$ , and $3^{rd}$ order differentiations of other RF functions, since the 200GHz Kerr comb was not flat, real-time feedback control was used to increase the accuracy of the comb shaping.
+Both the phase and amplitude responses of the $1^{st}$ , $2^{nd}$ , and $3^{rd}$ order differentiators are shown in Figs. 10 (a)-(c) for different numbers of taps.
+As the number of taps increases, the discrepancies between the ideal and realized amplitude responses of the transversal filter based differentiators are improved for all three orders.
+In contrast the phase response of the transversal filters is identical to that of the ideal differentiators regardless of the number of taps.

-The shaped optical combs in Figs. 11 (b)-(d) show a good match between the measured comb lines' power (red solid line) and the calculated ideal tap weights (green cross).
-Figures.
-12 (a-i), (b-i), and (c-i) show the measured and simulated amplitude responses of the differentiators.
-The corresponding phase response is depicted in Figs. 12 (a-ii), (b-ii), and (c-ii) where it can be seen that all three differentiators agree well with theory.
-The FSR of the RF response spectra was ~16.9 GHz, consistent with the time delay between adjacent taps.
-By adjusting the FSR of the transversal filter by varying the dispersive fibre or programming the tap coefficients, a variable operation bandwidth for the intensity differentiator can be achieved, which is advantageous for diverse requirements of different applications.
+The shaped optical comb spectra shown in Figs. 11 (b)-(d) reveal a good match between the measured comb lines' power (red solid line) and the calculated ideal tap weights (green crosses).
+Figures 12 (a-i), (b-i), and (c-i) show the measured and calculated amplitude response of the differentiators.
+The corresponding phase response is depicted in Figs. 12 (a-ii), (b-ii), and (c-ii) where it is clear that all three differentiators agree well with theory.
+The FSR of the RF response spectra was ~16.9 GHz, consistent with expectations given the time delay between adjacent taps.
+By adjusting the FSR of the transversal filter through varying the dispersive fibre delay or programming the tap coefficients, a variable operational bandwidth for the intensity differentiator can be achieved, which is advantageous for the changing requirements of different applications.
+In particular, the ability to change the order of the differentiator simply by changing the tap weights offers a powerful way of dynamically changing the functionality of the system in real time without needing to modify any hardware.
+This is a feature that is not common to other approaches to differentiation, particularly optical filter-based systems.

-System demonstrations of real-time signal differentiation are also performed for Gaussian input pulses with a fullwidth at half maximum (FWHM) of ~0.12 ns, as shown in Fig. 13 (a).
-The waveforms of the output signals after differentiation are shown in Figs. 13 (b)-(d) (blue solid curves), together with the ideal differentiation results (red dashed curves).
-The practical Gaussian pulse in Fig. 13 (a) is used as the input RF signal for the simulation.
-The measured curves closely match their theoretical counterparts, indicating good agreement between experimental results and theory.
-Unlike the field differentiators [167,171,153,154,185-187], temporal derivatives of intensity profiles can be observed, indicating that intensity differentiation was successfully achieved.
-For the first-, second-, and third-order differentiators, the calculated RMSE between the measured and the theoretical curves are ~4.15%, ~6.38%, and ~7.24%, respectively.
+Systems demonstrations of real-time signal differentiation were also performed for Gaussian input pulses having a full-width at half maximum (FWHM) of ~120 ps, as shown in Fig. 13 (a).
+The generated waveforms of the output signals, representing the different order derivatives, are shown in Figs. 13 (b)-(d) (blue solid curves), together with the theoretical results (red dashed curves).
+The experimental Gaussian pulse shown in Fig. 13 (a) was used as the input RF signal for the theoretical calculations.
+The measured curves closely match theory.
+Unlike the optical field differentiators [167,171,153,154,185-187], the temporal derivatives of the RF intensity profiles can be observed, indicating that intensity differentiation was successfully achieved.
+For the 1st, 2nd, and 3rd order differentiators, the calculated RMSE between the measured and theoretical curves are ~4.15%, ~6.38%, and ~7.24%, respectively.